drteeth/go-sidekiq/README.md

 It can't.
 You have to port your jobs to Go.

 ## What the eff use is it then?
 Probably not much tbh.
 It lets you keep the same calling semantics in your ruby code.
-Once finished it would also respect the queuing/priority semantics of Sidekiq.
+Once finished it would also respect the queuing/priority semantics of sidekiq that you know and love.

 ## Usage:
 Given a redis server at 127.0.0.1:6379